AliDehbansiahkarbon/ChatGPTWizard/README.md

 1. you can use the ChatGPT menu from the IDE's main menu directly to ask questions asnd get the answer.
 ![image](https://user-images.githubusercontent.com/5601608/215458671-a48a4e1d-3b2c-45bd-9da5-603ab82129dc.png)

-1. Make a question directly inside the code editor and sorround it with cpt::cpt and press Ctrl+Shift+Alt+A or simply select Ask from the editor's contex menu by right clicking on the selected text.
+1. If you need to use the ChatGPT inside the editor you need to make(type) a question directly inside the code editor and sorround it with "cpt:" at the beginning and ":cpt" at the end of question then press Ctrl+Shift+Alt+A or simply select "Ask" from the editor's contex menu by right clicking on the selected text.

 <br><h2>Simple Test scenario</h2>
 Open a new vcl applicatiopn project, add a new unit and remove all the code from it! and type the following line, select all and press Ctrl+Shift+Alt+A.<br>